 25/10/2013

 ID860074

+TITLE

 The film, The Goddess, delivers a fairly transparent narrative which portrays the contentious duality in the life of a caring mother ostracized for working as a lady of the night.
 Perhaps most obvious -if you know any Mandarin- is the film’s untranslated title, shennü (神女), which can be interpreted as “goddess” or “prostitute” depending on the context.
 An aspect of the film that is not quite so clarion, however, is its critique of the effects modernization has had on the condition of the worker.
 Because he is introduced as a troublesome bully and dies a troublesome bully, it is easy to write off the boss as a static character whose sole purpose is to antagonize the mother.
 The boss’s character may not change much during the film, but impulse aside, I think he serves as much more than a simple antagonist.
 I think he represents a tragic figure; the result of contradicting pressures forced on the common person during their pursuit of a modern lifestyle.

 What it means to achieve the ideal modern lifestyle is revealed early in the film when the mother leaves her home to work the streets.
-At minute 00:04:44, she exits the frame riding a rickshaw and the camera fades into a low-level, low-angle shot of Shanghai’s nighttime skyline lit up by neon department store signs.
+At minute 00:04:44, she exits the frame riding a rickshaw, and the camera fades into a low-level, low-angle shot of Shanghai’s nighttime skyline lit up by neon department store signs.
 Two of them belong to the illustrious, Sydney-backed Sun Sun (新新) and Sincere (先施) department stores.
 Members of The Four Great Companies, these two department stores supplied Shanghai with modern goods like soda drinks and cosmetics.
 They tower over the camera’s viewpoint in this shot and serve as idealized symbols of socioeconomic status in the modern world.
-To achieve the ideal modern lifestyle meant becoming a successful businessperson like the owners of the department stores.
+To achieve the ideal modern lifestyle means becoming a successful businessperson like the owners of the department stores.

 After revealing the ideal of a modern lifestyle with its shining lights and business ownership, the skyline scene immediately dissolves into a ground-level, long-distance shot of nicely dressed people scurrying about at the foot of the department stores staring through storefront windows and purchasing modern trifles.
 A pawn shop is found in the background and herein lies the inherent contradiction modernity imposes on the lives of characters like the boss.
 The pawn shop embodies the contradiction that impacts people like the boss.
 Like the owners of the department stores, pawn shop owners desire the success and happiness that is expected with the modern lifestyle, yet never achieve the status because they can only be as modern as the used goods they sell.
 The pawn shop owner belongs to the xiao shimin consisting of clerks and shopkeepers who reside somewhere in the lower middle class and ultimately end up stronger consumers than producers.
 The xiao shimin, or petit bourgeoisie is where the boss also resides.
 The more rigorously the boss pursues the idealized modern lifestyle, the more entrenched in consumerism he becomes.
 He embraces consumerism because it the only obtainable aspect of his ideal.